Jsagwa8781/Multiverse_Final_Portfolio/Task-Manager/README.md

 - **JF 6.4:** Worked independently and took responsibility for critical backend features.
 - **JF 6.2:** Followed team approaches to version control and project management using GitHub.

-I hope this comprehensive and detailed version meets your expectations.
-If you need any further adjustments or additions, please let me know!